siljeangelvik/expo-portfolio/README.md

 Install the Netlify CLI by running the following command:
 `npm install -g netlify-cli`

 **If you modify the __redirects_ file, you must rebuild your project with `npx expo export -p web` to have it safely copied into the dist directory.**

 Deploy the web build folder by running the following command:
 `netlify deploy --dir dist`

+If everything looks good on your draft URL, deploy it to your main site URL with the --prod flag.
+`netlify deploy --prod`